johnsonmatthey/.github/profile/README.md

 ### 🍿 Your code and solutions for everyone!
 Internally sourced code is the default at JM.
 If you're a JM employee, you can see most of the code written by your colleagues, and they can see yours.
 This is intentional and unless there is a security reason not to you should think hard before switching an repo to Private from internal.

+### :octocat: What is Git and GitHub?
+Using this [Hello World guide](https://docs.github.com/en/get-started/quickstart/hello-world), you'll learn what a repository is and we use them at Johnson Matthey.<br>

 ### 🦦 Getting started

 <details>